Hidden Gems In Rome: 68 Best Rome Off the Beaten Path Attractions

 32. Orto Botanico

-Also known as La Sapienza, this beautiful garden includes over 3200 types of plants, trees and flowers and is a pleasant place that features on our off the beaten path Rome Italy guide for a reason.
+Also known as La Sapienza, this beautiful Botanical Garden in Rome includes over 3200 types of plants, trees and flowers and is a pleasant place that features on our off the beaten path Rome Italy guide for a reason.

 Head here to escape the noise of the city and seek shade under some of its beautiful trees.